Almost all of us would agree that setting aside savings is key for our overall financial health.

 Ultimately, the goal of Digit is to push non-savers to save money.

 All you need to do is sign up for the app and connect your checking account.
 The app works by evaluating your financial lifestyle and spending patterns and moves the extra money to your Digit account.

 The amount of extra money the app automatically transfers will depend on different factors, including your checking account balance, your upcoming income, upcoming bills, and your recent spending.

 The Digit app is free for the first 30 days.
 After that, you’ll be charged $2.99 monthly and you can cancel anytime.
-It offers 1% annual savings bonus when you save using the app for three consecutive months.
+It offers a 1% annual savings bonus when you save using the app for three consecutive months.